An Inconvenient Truth: Production

 When Bender first saw Gore's visual presentation he had concerns about connection with viewers, citing a "need to find a personal way in."
 In the string of interviews with Gore that followed, Gore himself felt like they "were making Kill Al Vol. 3".
 Bender had other issues including a time frame that was "grueling" and needed to be done in "a very short period of time" despite many filming locations planned.
 These included many locations throughout the United States and also included China.
 "It was a lot of travel in a very short period of time.
 And they had to get this thing edited and cut starting in January, and ready to screen in May.
 That's like a seriously tight schedule.
-So the logistics of pulling it off with a low budget were really difficult, and if there's one person who gets credit, it's Leslie Chilcott, because she really pulled it together."
+So the logistics of pulling it off with a low budget were really difficult, and if there's one person who gets credit, it's Lesley Chilcott, because she really pulled it together."

 "Most of my movies take a year and a half, if not two and a half," Guggenheim said.
 "We all felt like we were on a mission from God just to make it as fast as we could.
 We just felt like it was urgent.
 The clock was ticking, and people had to see it."

+Chilcott said, "All the logic of, take your time making the film, do it the correct way, travel to a million film festivals, get feedback, revise — that was all out the window."